mart-org/mdl/README.md

 3. Component Development:

 Develop your customizable components in the src/components directory.
-React-dev-lib will take care of organizing your project structure and handling compilation tasks automatically.
+Mart-DL will take care of organizing your project structure and handling compilation tasks automatically.

 4. SASS Observer: